- Home

 (iii) Proposals must have a clear poverty reduction focus and incorporate gender sensitivity and environmental awareness, as appropriate.

-(b) The sectoral focus of the scheme is:
+(b) The sectoral focus of the scheme includes:

-(i) Community health initiatives, including HIV/AIDS, water and sanitation;
+(i) Community health initiatives, including HIV/AIDS and water and sanitation;

 (vi) Promotion of women’s activities; and